What is I Have Seen

 Listening to this composition, you might feel the need to put it into some kind of box.

 Others might say – after having read the first verse and then listened to the overture, that this is "program music": An immortal soul witnesses the dawn of the universe and its expansion.
-Eventually human life comes to Earth – and this is expressed with music.
+Eventually human life comes to Earth – this and much more is expressed with music.

 Likewise, all of the other verses are sound-painted.